isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Design Principles.md

 <br>
 </p>
 <p>TradeTrust uses secure technologies (blockchain, smart contracts, non-fungible
-tokens or NFTs) to manage electronic trade documents without need for a central authority.</p>
+tokens or NFTs) to manage electronic trade documents without a central authority.</p>
 <p>TradeTrust also uses Decentralised Identifiers (DID), digital signatures
 and cryptographic proof methods to verify the source and authenticity of documents.</p>
 <p>You can choose any of the four blockchains—Ethereum, Polygon, XDC, or
-Stability—to transact TradeTrust-enabled documents.</p>
+Stability.</p>
 <p></p>
 </li>
 <li>